goelp14/Hacky-Holidays-2020-Writeups/README.md

 sHN = Dec("E2Q/yB8spwQ=", cap)
 ```

 Since that's what the if statement is looking for.
-After saving this updated macro to a new duplicate of the power point I simply of to run the presentation again.
+After saving this updated macro to a new duplicate of the power point I simply have to run the presentation again.
 Now I get the following popup:

 ![maldoc_flag](./images/maldoc_flag.png)

 *Flag is: CTF{im_a_maldoc_pro}*

 It seems like the idea of the challenge was to introduce the ideas that macros can be harmful to your computer since they can just execute locally.
-I'm not sure if the authors were intending that it is solved via encryption but I am always a fan of the solution that requires less effort.
+I'm not sure if the authors were intending that it is solved by actually breaking the encryption but I am always a fan of the solution that requires less effort.

 ## Santa's Giftshopper